Showmax/SHMAVPlayerInterface/README.md

 ## Status

-This code is exactly one running in our production app.
+This code is currently running in our production app.
 We are using the same pod as you see here.
 PRs are welcome.

 ## License